 Coming to Jesus Christ brings the sense of sin to the heart and mind.
 And I believe that a true Christian feels that weight of sin in a way that an unbeliever does not feel at all.
-And in case you wonder whether in fact they are dead to that weight, remind yourselves of Ephesians chapter 2 verse 1, “And you hath He made you alive who were dead in trespasses and sins.”
+And in case you wonder whether, in fact, they are dead to that weight, remind yourselves of Ephesians 2:1, “And you hath He made alive who were dead in trespasses and sins.”

 Now when you look at the New Testament, of course the believer becomes more sensitized to that.
-We find, for example, in Ephesians chapter 4 and verse 30 that when we sin the Holy Spirit is grieved.
+We find, for example, in Ephesians 4:30 that when we sin the Holy Spirit is grieved.
 And we seek not to grieve the Holy Spirit.
-If we read 1 Peter 3:10 we would find out that when we sin our prayers go unanswered, and none of us would choose to have unanswered prayer.
 In 1 Corinthians 9:27, we find that when we are involved in sin, our life becomes powerless.
 That’s what made Paul say that I have this tremendous fear that in preaching to others I myself would become a castaway, or useless.

 And even the Psalmist said, “Praise is fitting for the upright.”
 Consequently when in sin, we find that we are even unacceptable in our praise to God.
 And none of us wishes to have unacceptable praise.
-Jeremiah added in the fifth chapter of Jeremiah and the twenty-fifth verse these very poignant words, "Your sins have withheld good things from you.”
+Jeremiah added in Jeremiah 5:25 these very poignant words.
+“Your sins have withheld good things from you.”
 And no Christian would choose to have the blessing of God withheld, if really given the opportunity and the concentration to think about it.

-Quite the contrary, as the Psalmist said in Psalm 42:1, “As the hart, or the deer, pants after the water brook, so pants my soul after Thee, O God.”
+Quite the contrary, as the Psalmist said in Psalm 42:1, “As the hart - ” or the deer “ - pants after the water brooks, so pants my soul after Thee, O God.”

-There is the essence of the redeemed man who longs for the understanding of the Word of God, who longs for the fulfillment of the Word of God and who hates every false way.
-Thomas Watson, the wonderful man of God of the Puritan era, in his very significant book called THE BODY OF DIVINITY, said this, "A sign of sanctification is an antipathy against sin.
-A hypocrite may leave sin, yet love it as a serpent sheds its coat but keeps its sting.
+There is the essence of the redeemed man who longs for the understanding of the Word of God, who longs for the fulfillment of the Word of God, and who hates every false way.
+Thomas Watson, the wonderful man of God of the Puritan era, in his very significant book called The Body of Divinity, said this.
+“A sign of sanctification is an antipathy against sin.
+A hypocrite may leave sin, yet love it as a serpent sheds its coat, but keeps its sting.
 But a sanctified person can say he not only leaves sin, he loathes it.
 God has changed thy nature and made thee as a king’s daughter, all glorious within.
-He has put on thee the breastplate of holiness which though it may be shot at can never be shot through," end quote.
+He has put on thee the breastplate of holiness, which though it may be shot at can never be shot through.”